syncfusion-content/fileformat-docs/File-Formats/DocIO/FAQ.md

 You can protect your Word documents with or without a password from anyone accidentally or deliberately modifying the Word documents.
 You can specify the protection type for preserving the Word documents.

-Using MS Office Interop
+Using Microsoft Office Automation

-WdProtectionType property is used to specify the type of protection for the Word document.
-This property uses the following values:
+[WdProtectionType](https://msdn.microsoft.com/en-us/library/office/ff844959.aspx) property is used to specify the type of protection for the Word document.

-* wdAllowOnlyComments: Allows only comments to be added to the document.
-* wdAllowOnlyFormFields: Allows content to be added to the document through form fields only.
-* wdAllowOnlyReading: Allows read-only access to the document.
-* wdAllowOnlyRevisions: Allows only revisions to be made to the existing content.
-* wdNoProtection: Does not protect  the document.

 {% tabs %}